 If you have a general enquiry, problem or would just like some guidance on using the Inspiring the Future platform, please call the team on 020 7566 4880 or email firstname.lastname@example.org and someone will be happy to help.
-There are also lots of free resources that will be able to help you, on the Inspiring the Future platform.
+There are also lots of free resources on the platform that will be able to help you.

 Am I expected to organise my Inspiring the Future activities or events?

-Yes – Inspiring the Future is a self service platform; its secure, online platform easily enables this however the team will be there to support you if needed on 020 7566 4880 or email@example.com.
+Yes – Inspiring the Future is a self service platform.
+Our secure, online platform easily enables, this however the team will be there to support you if needed on 020 7566 4880 or email@example.com.

 How do I communicate with the volunteers?

 Initial communication between you and the volunteers will be made through the Inspiring the Future online platform.
 It’s then up to you and the volunteer whether you want subsequent correspondence to go through the ‘chat’ facility on Inspiring the Future, which comes through to both parties’ email inboxes, or directly by email/ phone.

 Is there a limit to how many times you can use Inspiring the Future?